 Chef Nelson - "¾ of a pound will get the job done, but he recommends "one pound of uncooked turkey per person, to ensure lots of choice and some leftovers."

 WHAT KIND OF TURKEY SHOULD YOU BUY?

-Chef Vogel - "Wild turkeys are a little tougher (although more flavorful), than commercial turkeys since they get considerably more exercise.
+Chef Vogel - "Wild turkeys are a little tougher (although more flavorful) than commercial turkeys since they get considerably more exercise.
 But that also means less fat and, ergo, less succulence.
 Younger turkeys will be more tender than their older counterparts.
-For the most tender, juiciest turkey, pick a young one that's been cooped up in a pen."
+Pick a young one cooped up in a pen for the most tender, juiciest turkey."

 Chef Nelson - "Should I buy a Tom Turkey or a Hen for Tenderness?
 Age, not gender, is the determining factor for tenderness in turkey.
 All domestic turkeys at the market are young, typically four to six months old.
 A hen weighs less than 16 pounds and a tom over 16 pounds."

 PREPPING YOUR INGREDIENTS

 If there is one thing you can do to help make the day go smoother, get as much prep work out of the way as possible.
 Here are some suggestions from our chefs.

 Chef Bilderback - "Make any yeast dough the night before and put it in the fridge for slow, overnight fermentation.
 Then bake in the morning.
 Also, chop onions and celery the day before and store them in zipper bags in the fridge.
 Finally, peel potatoes the night before and keep them in water.
 Saves time."

 Chef Nelson - "I always start early preparing the stock.
 The stock is the key to a great Thanksgiving meal.
 You need it for the stuffing, the gravy, and maybe for keeping the meat hot and juicy during service.